A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: Numerical results and analysis

 \subsection{Rotational diffusion of a macromolecular structure}

 The technique will now be applied to a problem from bioinorganic chemistry: determining the rotational diffusion coefficient of a novel macromolecular structure.
 The scientific application of the calculations will be contained in a future colloborative publication.
-The structure can be modelled as three nanoscale rods with slightly different orientations, in close proximity, as shown in figure~\ref{fig:metallopeptide}.
+The structure can be modelled as three nanoscale rods with slightly different orientations, in close proximity, as shown in figure~\ref{fig:metallopeptide}, moving together as a single rigid body.
+The rods are discretised by subdividing equally in angle, and equally along the length of the rods; the angle and length spacings are chosen based on a target distance in both axial and azimuthal directions.

 The grand resistance tensor \cite{pozrikidis2002} is defined as the \(6 \times 6\) matrix,